Support for Learning

 One-On-One Study Skills Support

-All three study skills consultants have experience working with a diverse group of students who seek to meet the demands of time management, organization, exam preparation and more.
+All of CETL’s study skills consultants have experience working with a wide range of students from diverse backgrounds and disciplines.
 Meet our consultants:

 Study Skills Printable Resources